ray-project/ray/doc/source/rllib/algorithm-config.rst

 Algorithm specific config classes
 ---------------------------------

+You don't use ``AlgorithmConfig`` directly in practice, but rather use its algorithm-specific subclasses such as :py:class:`~ray.rllib.algorithms.ppo.ppo.PPOConfig`.
+Each subclass comes with its own set of additional arguments to the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.training` method.

 Normally, you should pick the specific :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` subclass that matches the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` you would like to run your learning experiments with.
-For example, if you would like to use ``IMPALA`` as your algorithm, you should import its specific config class:
+For example, if you would like to use :ref:`IMPALA <impala>` as your algorithm, you should import its specific config class:

 .. testcode::